 The maximum time frame for completion of all programs is limited by federal regulation to 150% of the published length of the program.
-The school calculates the maximum time frame using credit hours for courses attempted.
-The total scheduled credit hours for all courses attempted, which include completed courses, transfer courses, withdrawals, and repeated classes, count toward the maximum number of credit hours allowed to complete the program.
-Non-credit remedial courses have no effect on the student's ROP.
-A student is not allowed to attempt more than 1.5 times, or 150% of the credit hours in the standard length of the program in order to complete the requirements for graduation.
+The institution calculates the maximum time frame using credit hours for courses attempted.
+All credit hours attempted, which include completed credits, transfer credits, withdrawals, and repeated classes, count toward the maximum number of credits allowed to complete the program.
+Non-credit remedial courses have no effect on the maximum time frame.
+The maximum time frames, and required CGPA or percentage grades, and ROP requirements are noted in the following tables.